bioinformatics-core-shared-training/bite-size-r-intermediate/index.md

 It has been said that 80% of data analysis is spent on the process of cleaning and preparing the data.
-In this course we introduce a suite or R packages collectively known as the **tidyverse**; this includes the packages tidyr, dplyr, ggplot2 and stringr.
+In this course we introduce a suite or R packages collectively known as the **tidyverse**; this includes the packages *tidyr*, *dplyr*, *ggplot2* and *stringr*.
 In combination these provide a powerful toolkit to make the process of manipulating and visualising data easy and intuitive.

 This material is normally taught in an intensive 1 day course, however, in this series it is presented as six 1.5 hour sessions (with homework!).